wilsonmar/wilsonmar.github.io/_posts/2021-03-20-azure-monitoring.md

    Each can be exempted.

+   ### Install agent

-Security Center automatically collects, analyzes, and integrates log data from Azure resources; the network; and connected partner solutions, like firewall and endpoint protection solutions, to detect real threats and reduce false positives.
+   From the network; and connected partner solutions, like firewall and endpoint protection solutions, Security Center automatically collects, analyzes, and integrates log data from Azure resources to detect real threats and reduce false positives.

 1. Click "Getting Started" menu.
 Click "Install agent" for data collection on VMs.
 1. Click "Install agents" button to install on all VMs.